enriicola/Linked-adm-In/README.md

 CREATE INDEX FOR (j:Job) ON (j.exp_date);
 ```

-The first query changed its execution plan in the following way:
+The first query changed its execution plan in the following way, while the other two remained unchanged.
+In our opinion this can be related to the fact that in the first query the index matched with all the selection attributes.

 ![1 1_idx](https://github.com/user-attachments/assets/2d0a92b3-67e1-49ef-981c-9f5de6e1a473)